 Lenuci’s Horseshoe: a green framework for a modern Zagreb

-Hit the Green Horseshoe – a U-shaped trail which connects 7 squares into a leafy promenade.
+Hit the Green or Lenuci's Horseshoe – a U-shaped trail which connects 7 squares into a leafy promenade.
 Start at the romantic Zrinjevac park.
 Then snake along until your reach the Croatian National Theatre.

 Half way along the Green Horseshoe, relish a peaceful moment in the Botanical Garden.
 This serene oasis boasts a large English-style arboretum and 2 lakes.
 Enjoy the company of more than 10,000 plant species.

 17 | Find Zagreb turn of the century architecture

 This is the period of the famous architect Herman Bollé who built or restored half of the city.
 Marvel at his landmark work such as the Croatian Academy of Sciences and Arts and the Museum of Arts and Crafts.